shoedler/slang/README.md

 ## Compiler rebuild

+- [ ] Remove can_assign from the parser.
+It's not necessary anymore.
 - [ ] Switch fn ordering in parser to match resolver and compiler (decls on top, exprs last)
 - [ ] Move all the global vars in Parser, Resolver and Compiler into their structs
 - [ ] Cleanup `vm_run2`, `run2` in main.c